 Step 1.
 Double Check The Bill

 Ensuring that your patients are receiving the appropriate bill is going to save time and hassle on everyone’s end.
-In order for this to happen, your billing company needs to check and double-check the status of the remaining bill after it’s been through the initial steps.
+For this to happen, your billing company needs to check and double-check the status of the remaining bill after it’s been through the initial steps.

 Spelling, Contact, and Coding